Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 **Refusals** (`stop_reason: "refusal"`)

-Claude maintains its safety and helpfulness properties even when using structured outputs.
-If Claude refuses a request for safety reasons:
+MiniMax-M2 maintains its safety and helpfulness properties even when using structured outputs.
+If MiniMax-M2 refuses a request for safety reasons:

 - The response will have `stop_reason: "refusal"`
 - You'll receive a 200 status code